hadeellafi/Reading-notes/Readings/Class28.md

-# Authentication, Authorization, Cookies
+# Authentication, Authorization, and Cookies

-This topic is important because  Cookies allows to save information about a visitor and retrieve it on subsequent requests.
-This is a critical strategy that is utilized in a variety of scenarios, such as keeping the user locked in, tracking their use of the website.
+This topic is matter because Cookies allow us to store information about a visitor and retrieve it in subsequent requests.
+This is a critical strategy utilized in various scenarios, such as maintaining user sessions, tracking their website usage, and personalizing their experience.

-## Using HTTP cookies
+Using HTTP Cookies

-An HTTP cookie is a small piece of data sent by a server to a user's web browser, used to indicate if two requests come from the same browser and remember stateful information for the stateless HTTP protocol.
+An HTTP cookie is a small piece of data sent by a server to a user's web browser.
+It is used to identify whether two requests originate from the same browser and to store stateful information for the stateless HTTP protocol.

-**Cookies are mainly used for three purposes:**
+Cookies primarily serve three purposes:

-1. Session management
+1. Session Management
+   - Session cookies are automatically deleted when the current session ends.

 2. Personalization
+   - Cookies can store user preferences and personalize their experience.

 3. Tracking
+   - Cookies enable tracking user behavior and usage patterns on a website.

-### Define the lifetime of a cookie
+Defining the Lifetime of a Cookie
+Cookies can have different lifetimes:

-- Session cookies are deleted when the current session end
+- Session cookies: These are deleted when the current session ends.
-- Permanent cookies are deleted at a date specified by the Expires attribute.
+- Permanent cookies: They are deleted on a specified date set by the Expires attribute.

-### Restrict access to cookies
+Restricting Access to Cookies
+To ensure the security of cookies and prevent them from being accessed by unauthorized parties or scripts, two attributes are commonly used:

-the `Secure` attribute and the `HttpOnly` attribute are used to ensure that cookies are transmitted securely and are not viewed by undesired parties or scripts.
+- Secure Attribute: This attribute ensures that cookies are transmitted securely over HTTPS.
+- HttpOnly Attribute: It prevents cookies from being accessed through client-side scripts, enhancing security.